fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 From: filip@subdomain.example.com
 ```

-If DMARC is set to protect the `example.com` domain in a strict mode an email from `subdomain.example.com` would fail as the domains do not match exactly.
-However, in relaxed alignment mode DMARC would pass, because the root domain matches.
+If DMARC is set to protect the `example.com` domain in a *strict mode*, an email from `subdomain.example.com` would fail as the domains do not match exactly.
+However, in the *relaxed alignment mode* DMARC would pass, because the root domain matches.
 Notice that in both cases SPF itself would pass.

-In the case of DKIM, identifier alignment means that the domain specified by the `d=` field of the DKIM headers has to pass and align to the domain found in the **From:** header.
+In the case of DKIM, identifier alignment means that the domain specified by the `d=` field of the DKIM headers has to pass, and align to the domain found in the **From:** header.
 For example:

 ```
 d= "example.io"